whiteribbonalliance/dashboard-api/README.md

 ### Back-end

-To apply translations on the back-end data run:
+To apply translations offline on the data run:

 ```bash
 python translate.py
 ```

-Texts that have not been translated yet will be translated and saved to `translations.json`.
+*Note: Only texts that have not been translated yet will be translated and saved to `translations.json`.*

 ### Front-end